reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 ## Understanding multi objective structure

-A multi objective is defined by `objectives` and consists of two properties:
+A multi objective is defined by `objectives` property which has array of array type and defines some kind of "hierarchical" objective function where priority of objectives decreases from first to the last element of outer array.
+Objectives inside the same inner array have the same priority.

-- **primary** (required): a list of primary objectives, at least one must be present
-- **secondary** (optional): a list of secondary objectives

-Splitting multiple objectives into two separate collections serves the purpose to solve the problem that many objectives are conflicting by their nature.
-So, secondary objectives are considered only if objectives in primary list cannot detect the change in newly discovered solution.

 ## Available objectives